4 Eyes Photography

 A veteran Brooklyn photographer, Robbins is a favorite among couples who want a little humor infused into their wedding photos.
 He sees beauty in the off-kilter things others might overlook.
 One choice example features a glamorous couple making out in Chinatown while cigarette-smoking restaurant workers look on.
 Another involves a bride arriving by boat, accompanied by someone in a gorilla suit.
 From $8,500 for Robbins; $5,000 for an associate.

 David Willems Photography

-Willems’s specialty is gorgeous panoramic pictures that capture both the wedding guests and the landscapes.
+Willems specializes in gorgeous panoramic pictures that capture both the wedding guests and the landscape.
 A full day of photography costs $6,000; albums laid out by Willems himself are priced from $1,000 to $3,000.

 Day for Night Productions/Delconte Photography